 (203) This seasonal behaviour often occurs during spring and can be intimidating.
 While most birds only swoop and call loudly, a small proportion of birds may actually come into contact with people in an attempt to deter the perceived threat to their nests and young.

-(206) If any UWS students and/or staff consider a bird to be dangerous please contact Campus Safety and Security for an assessment.
+(206) If any University students and/or staff consider a bird to be dangerous please contact Campus Safety and Security for an assessment.
 Alternatively, the Environmental Manager can be contacted at the beginning of the nesting season (August) to discuss any other concerns.

 (208) Nesting birds around buildings and eaves pose a number of problems for the human populations that cohabit with them, such as bird lice.

-(209) If any UWS student and/or staff consider a nesting bird to be a threat to their health please contact the Work Health and Safety Unit or the Office of Capital Works and Facilities for an assessment.
+(209) If any University student and/or staff consider a nesting bird to be a threat to their health please contact the Work Health and Safety Unit or the Office of Capital Works and Facilities for an assessment.

 (211) In cases such as these contact the Office of Capital Works and Facilities.